Can You Weld Rusty Metal? Problems and Best Options

-TIG welding (GTAW) will never offer good results when welding rusty metals.
-Even, if you do a quick repair on superficial rust, you will have an unstable arc, porosity, and a contaminated tungsten electrode to grind.
+TIG welding (GTAW) will never offer good results for rusty metals.
+Even, for quick repairs on superficial rust, you will have an unstable arc, porosity, and a contaminated tungsten electrode to grind.

 But be careful when using flame cleaning.
-If the metal’s surface has grease or paint, it might ignite if there is an excess of oxygen in the flame.
+If the metal’s surface has grease or paint, and there is an excess of oxygen in the flame, it might ignite.

-The RG60 oxy-fuel rod contains almost double the amount of manganese and silicon than RG45 and is more suitable for rusted metals.
+The RG60 oxy-fuel rod contains almost double the amount of manganese and silicon than RG45 and is more suitable for the job.

 Can you weld rusty thin metal?

-Welding rusty thin metal is exceptionally hard to do.
-That’s because rust digs into thin metal, making it even thinner and asymmetrical.
+Welding rusty thin metal is exceptionally hard because rust makes it even thinner and asymmetrical.
 Even with the best low-heat practices, it’s easy to burn through the damaged workpiece.
-The best thing to do is replace the rusted part.
+The best thing to do is to cut and replace the rusted part.